wolfnet/wordpressplugin/ReadMe.txt

 entered in the "WolfNet >> General Settings" page before any IDX data can be displayed.

 = WordPress.org Installation =
-1. From the your WordPress admin (http://example.com/wp-admin) go to the Plugins page.
+1. From the your WordPress websites admin section go to the Plugins page.
 1. Click "Add New"
 1. Search for "WolfNet".
 1. Click "Install Now" under the "WolfNet IDX for WordPress" plugin.